 Anyone who’s ever had to wait for a delivery to show up understands it can be an irritating experience.
 The wait is even more annoying when it’s a crucial piece of HVAC equipment such as a new furnace or air conditioner.
 With backlogs and supply shortages, many people are waiting weeks for their new HVAC system to show up.
-If you’re considering upgrading your existing system with a service like furnace installation in Kutztown, it may be a good idea to order sooner rather than later.
+If you’re considering upgrading your existing system with a service like furnace installation in Kutztown and Breinigsville, it may be a good idea to order sooner rather than later.

 Current shortages are a result of a few problems throughout the supply chain.
 We’ll explain how these issues have affected the HVAC industry as well as what you can do to minimize the impact.

 Why Is There an HVAC Product Shortage?

 Standard HVAC systems like furnaces and air conditioners are complex pieces of technology.
 Usually this is a great thing for homeowners, as this means more convenient heating and cooling.
 But recent turmoil in the supply chain impacts how quickly these products can be produced and shipped.
 There are a few reasons why your new air conditioner or furnace is taking longer, like:

 - COVID-19 Precautions: As workers continue to navigate COVID-19, taking sick days and other safety precautions have somewhat contributed to the backlog.
 A few extra days every now and then adds up over time.

 - Supply Chain Issues: Global supply chains are designed for peak efficiency and can take time to correct themselves when consumer demands or the availability of materials change.
 While companies set up alternatives to help catch up, existing backlogs have made steady, if slow progress.

 - Rise in Costs of Raw Materials: Metals like steel and copper are invaluable for quality HVAC equipment.
 Key materials also include plastics and even finished electronics like microchips and semiconductors.
 These two components are particularly scarce.